d1024choi/pathgan_pytorch/README.md

-# The official implementation of the paper "PathGAN: Local Path Planning with Attentive Generative Adversarial Networks" accepted to ETRI Journal.
+# The official implementation of the paper "PathGAN: Local Path Planning with Attentive Generative Adversarial Networks" published in ETRI Journal.

 ![fig1](./images/fig1.png)